Music: a marvel of human invention.

 As Michael walked, he was far too engrossed to pay attention to the Dust Bowl; an old skate park in the neighborhood always populated by teenagers, local or otherwise.
 His headphones offered privacy away from the city’s ambiance, and thus he continued to grin to himself as he went along.

 Naturally, he couldn’t hear the sound of skateboard wheels grinding against asphalt, even as this one particular set skidded off the rail and to a halt as he passed by the fence separating the Dust Bowl from the sidewalk.

-A set of dark green eyes watched him from beneath a tangled mess of brown hair as he remained oblivious.
+A set of dark green eyes watched him from beneath a tangled mess of brown hair as he remained completely oblivious.
 She scanned him up and down; noting his huge black afro, his red sneakers, navy blue jeans and the piercing colors of his tie dye shirt, which was embedded with the design of a pitch black vinyl record.